-Note: To qualify for teaching certification at the Middle Childhood through Early Adolescence level (grades 1-8), students must complete a major in Middle Childhood through Early Adolescence Education in addition to completing the courses listed above.
-To qualify for teaching certification at the Early Adolescence through Adolescence level (grades 6-12), students must complete a major in chemistry in addition to completing all courses listed above.
-Both teaching certification areas require completion of all Wisconsin Department of Public Instructions (DPI) statutory requirements.
+To qualify for teaching certification at the Middle Childhood through Early Adolescence level (grades 1-8), a student must complete the Middle Childhood through Early Adolescence Education Major/Professional Sequence in addition to completing the courses listed above.

+To qualify for teaching certification at the Early Adolescence through Adolescence level (grades 6-12), a student must complete a major in Chemistry and the Early Adolescence through Adolescence Professional Sequence in addition to completing the courses listed above.

+Both teaching certification areas require completion of the Wisconsin Department of Public Instruction's (DPI) statutory requirements.